ccamel/kynaptik/README.md

         {
           "message": "Hello from {{.data.user.firstname}} {{.data.user.lastname}}"
         }
+    postCondition: |
+      response.StatusCode >= 200 and response.StatusCode < 300
 ```

 The yaml configuration has the following structure:

 - `preCondition`: optional, specifies the condition (textual) to be satisfied for the function to be triggered.
 The condition is an expression
-(text) compliant with the syntax of [antonmedv/expr](https://github.com/antonmedv/expr) engine. `true` by default.
+(text) compliant with the syntax of [antonmedv/expr](https://github.com/antonmedv/expr/blob/master/docs/Language-Definition.md) engine. `true` by default.
 - `action`: specifies the action to perform.
+The action specification is _templated_ using the [go template engine](https://golang.org/pkg/text/template/).
+See section below to have details about the evaluation environment.
   - `uri`: mandatory, the URI of the endpoint to invoke.
 Shall resolve to a URI according to [rfc3986](https://www.ietf.org/rfc/rfc3986.txt).
   Protocol shall be either `http` or `https`.
   - `method`: mandatory, the HTTP method: `GET`, `OPTIONS`, `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `TRACE`, `CONNECT` (according to [rfc2616](https://www.ietf.org/rfc/rfc2616.txt)).
   - `headers`: the HTTP headers as a map key/value.
-  - `body`: the content of the body (texttual).
+  - `body`: the content of the body (textual).

-The action specification is _templated_ using the [go template engine](https://golang.org/pkg/text/template/).
-See section below to have
-details about the evaluation environment.
+  - `timeout`: optional, specifies the timeout for waiting for data (in ms).
+- `postCondition`: optional, specifies the condition (textual) to be satisfied for the response of the call be considered successful.
+The condition is an expression (text) compliant with the syntax of [antonmedv/expr](https://github.com/antonmedv/expr/blob/master/docs/Language-Definition.md) engine.
+By default, the condition consider a status code 2xx to be successful.

 ## Evaluation environment

-Both the _condition_ expression and the _action_ template are processed against an environment.
+Both the _preCondition_ expression and the _action_ template are processed against an environment.

 The environment is following:

 - `data`: the incoming message (_body_ only), serialized into a map structure, with preservation of primary types (numbers, strings).
 - `config`: the current configuration.

+For the _postCondition_, the [response](https://golang.org/pkg/net/http/#Response) is added to the environment.

 [Kubernetes]: https://kubernetes.io/
 [Fission]: https://fission.io/